-Fifty-seven horses were slated to take part in the race, though only seventeen actually started.
+Fifty-seven horses were slated to take part in the race, though only 17 actually started.
 Sydney horse, Archer, trained by Etienne de Mestre, was the winner by a staggering six lengths.

 Today, the Melbourne Cup is known as ‘the race that stops a nation’, drawing crowds of thousands on the first Tuesday in November every year.